Oracle SQL (Genius Series Book 21)

 Changing the ORDER BY to Descending Order

-NULL Values sort First in Ascending Mode (Default)
+NULL Values Sort Last in Ascending Mode (Default)

 Multiple Sort Keys using Names vs. Numbers